Real reductive Cayley groups of rank 1 and 2: Introduction

 \begin{question} Are the $\R$-groups $\PGU_{2n+1}$ Cayley for $n\ge 2$?
 (Note that these $\R$-groups are stably Cayley, see \cite[Thm.~1.4]{BKLR}.) \end{question}

 The plan of the rest of the paper is as follows.
 In Section \ref{sec:2} we reproduce some examples of Cayley groups from \cite{LPR}, and state some known properties of Cayley groups.
-In Section \ref{sec:3} we treat easy cases of Theorem \ref{thm:maintheorem}.
-In Section \ref{sec:4} we treat the more difficult case $\SU_3$ of Theorem \ref{thm:maintheorem}, using explicit calculations.
+In Section \ref{sec:3} we prove Theorem \ref{thm:maintheorem} modulo results of Section \ref{sec:4} and of Appendix A. In Section \ref{sec:4} we treat the case $\SU_3$ of Theorem \ref{thm:maintheorem}, using explicit calculations.
 In Section \ref{sec:SL3} we prove Theorem \ref{thm:2} (case by case).
-In the Appendix, Igor Dolgachev treats the most difficult cases $\SL_{3,\R}$ and $\PGU_3$ of Theorem \ref{thm:maintheorem} (and again the case $\SU_3$), using the theory of elementary links due to Iskovskikh \cite{Isk1}, \cite{Isk2}, \cite{Isk3}.
-(Note that, since $\PGU(2,1)$ is an inner form of $\PGU_3$, the case $\PGU(2,1)$ reduces to $\PGU_3$, cf. \cite[Lemma 5.4(c)]{BKLR}.)
+In Appendix A, Igor Dolgachev treats the difficult cases $\SL_{3,\R}$ and $\PGU_3$ of Theorem \ref{thm:maintheorem} (and again the case $\SU_3$), using the theory of elementary links due to Iskovskikh \cite{Isk1}, \cite{Isk2}, \cite{Isk3}.
+In Appendix B, contributed by the anonymous referee, the case of the group $\PGL_1(A)$ for a central simple algebra $A$ of degree $n$ over a field $K$ of positive characteristic $p$ dividing $n$ is considered.

-The author is very grateful to Igor Dolgachev for writing the Appendix.
-The author thanks Zinovy Reichstein for very helpful e-mail correspondence.
+The author is very grateful to Igor Dolgachev for writing Appendix A. The author thanks the referee for writing Appendix B. The author thanks Zinovy Reichstein for most helpful comments.